-- Recommendations Two written academic recommendations from a principal, counselor or teacher.
+- 4. Recommendations Two written academic recommendations from a principal, counselor or teacher.
 We ask that recommenders use the official form provided in the Soka Online Application or the Common Application. - 5.
-Official Test Scores (Optional) For Fall 2022 applications, Soka University will be "test optional."
+Official Test Scores (Optional) For Fall 2021 applications, Soka University will be "test optional."
 Test scores will not be required for admission consideration.
 For those who would like to send their test scores, Soka's SAT code is 4066 and Soka's ACT code is 0467.
 Test scores will be official if the examination scores of the SAT or ACT are sent directly to Soka University by the testing agency.
 The name used for your SAT and/or ACT examinations must be your legal name that you use on your admission application.
 The Office of Admission does not accept SAT or ACT scores older than five years from the testing date.
 SUA does not require the SAT II-SAT Subject Test. - 6.
 English Proficiency Applicants for whom English is not their native language will need to demonstrate English proficiency by submitting TOEFL (Test of English as a Foreign Language) or Duolingo English Test results.
 It is preferred for applicants to pass the TOEFL iBT exam with a minimum score of 80 or pass the Duolingo English Test with a minimum score of 105 (160 scale).

-The Office of Admission does not accept TOEFL iBT or Duolingo English Test scores older than two years of the testing date experience.
-The activities section of the Soka online application and Common Application fulfills this requirement when filled out fully
+The Office of Admission does not accept TOEFL iBT or Duolingo English Test scores older than two years of the testing date.
 Official TOEFL iBT or Duolingo English Test scores must be sent directly to the Office of Admission.
 Student copies and self-reported scores are not accepted.
 The TOEFL® school code for Soka University of America is 4720.
 For Duolingo, please select "Soka University of America Undergraduate Admissions."

-- 7. Mandatory Essays Two mandatory essays that answer the questions put forth in the application.
-Essay prompts can be found on our "How to Apply" webpage. - 8.
-List of Extracurricular Activities Soka University requires list of extracurricular activities or talents demonstrating outside interests and leadership
+- 7. Mandatory Essays Two mandatory essays that answer the questions put forth in the application. - 8.
+List of Extracurricular Activities Soka University requires list of extracurricular activities or talents demonstrating outside interests and leadership experience.
+The activities section of the Soka online application and Common Application fulfills this requirement when filled out fully.